We may receive compensation when you click on links to products from our partners.

 Being granted permission to work in the country

-It is true that getting a job in Singapore is not as easy as it once was due to tightened government restrictions on expats coming into the country to work.
-If successful with a company, it is likely that they will have to justify why choosing you for the role over an actual resident has more benefits.
+Indeed, getting a job in Singapore is not as easy as it once was due to tightened government restrictions on expats coming into the country to work.
+If successful with a company, they will likely have to justify why choosing you for the role over an actual resident has more benefits.

 In most cases, this isn’t a particular problem, and if you have the right skills and attitude, you’ll be employable enough for this not to affect you.